WhatsApp: Share your data with Facebook or delete your account

 With the new policy changes, users will now be forced to accept the sharing of their data with Facebook to continue using their account or, alternatively, delete their accounts as WhatsApp says.

-The message appears in applications for and it is in English .
+The message appears in the mobile apps and it is in the English language.
 By clicking AGREE, you agree to the new terms and privacy policy, which will take effect on February 8, 2021.

-As WhatsAppp's message states: “After this date, you will need to accept these updates to continue using WhatsApp.
-You can also visit the Help Center if you prefer to your account and want more information.”
+As the WhatsAppp message states: “After this date, you will have to accept these updates to continue using WhatsApp.
+You can also visit the Help Center if you prefer to delete your account and want more information. ”

-The Facebook companies that will gain access to WhatsApp users' data once the new policy changes take effect in February include Facebook, Facebook Payments, Onavo, Facebook and CrowdTangle.
+The Facebook companies to access WhatsApp users' data as soon as the new policy changes take effect in February include Facebook, Facebook Payments, Onavo, Facebook Technologies and CrowdTangle.

-As WhatsApp explains : “We will use information we receive from users to help operate, provide, improve, understand, customize, and the marketing of our Services and our offerings, including Facebook company products.”
+As WhatsApp explains : “We will use the information we receive from users to assist in , providing, improving, understanding, customizing, supporting and marketing our Services and our offerings, including Facebook company products.”

 "The information we share with other Facebook companies includes your account registration information (such as your phone number), transaction data, service information, your location data, information on how to interact with others (including businesses) when using our Services.
 Also information about your mobile device, your IP address and may include other information specified in the Privacy Policy section entitled " Information we collect "Or received upon notice to you or with your consent."